Recruiting: Paying consumers

 Health Consumers Queensland recommends that no consumer should be financially disadvantaged as a result of their contribution to a health organisation.

-Beyond that, paying consumers in a fair and timely way is one thing you can do to give your project a greater chance of success.
-When consumers are not paid, you will only attract consumers who can afford the time and expense of taking part.
-This may exclude:
+Beyond that, paying consumers in a fair and timely way is one thing organisations can do to give projects a greater chance of success.
+When consumers are not paid, it can limit the extent and diversity of members of the community who will be able to take part.
+You may exclude:

 • People who have caring responsibilities, and who will need to pay for care while they take part in a partnering activity